constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/introduction.md

 The idea of LTQP consists of recursively looking up new documents by following links inside them.
 GLTQP goes a step further,
-by making use of a priori knowledge pertaining to the structure of Linked Data documents to reduce the search domain, which may be discovered during link traversal.
+by making use of a priori knowledge pertaining to the structure of Linked Data documents and knowledge captured during the query execution to reduce the search domain.

-{:.comment data-author="RE"}
-Its a bit unclear what may be discovered in this sentence: "which may be discovered during link traversal."